 NSF RET Site: #2206986 Interdisciplinary Additive Manufacturing Research Experiences for Teachers (IAM –RET) will provide high school teachers with the opportunity to learn 3D printing with metals, ceramics, and polymers, research techniques, and research instrumentation that they will apply with their students. $599K.
 Co-PI.

 Atomically Precise Graphene Nanoribbon-based Transistors: Materials, Devices, Circuits, and Systems.
 FuSE: Future of Semiconductors.
-NSF, multi-institution grant, $100,000, Senior Personnel.
+NSF, multi-institution team-building grant, $50,000 at Colorado School of Mines, Senior Personnel.

 Teach@Mines Noyce Scholarship & Stipend Program: NSF – DUE, $1,200,000.
 Co-PI.

 Collaborative Research: Beginnings: Democratizing Cleanroom Access for Semiconductor Fabrication via Generative AI and Extended Reality: NSF – ExLENT, $265,000.
-Senior Personnel.
+Co-PI.

 Christine Liebe, Deborah Kariuki, and Eryn Rachael Kelsey Adkins.
 2023.
 Survey Says: CS Majors are Interested in K-12 Teaching Careers.
 In Proceedings of the 54th ACM Technical Symposium on Computer Science Education V. 2 (SIGCSE 2023), March 15–18, 2023, Toronto, ON, Canada.
 ACM, New York, NY, USA, 1 page. https://doi.org/10.1145/3545947.3576346